Teaching Half Steps and Whole Steps to Piano Students

 • Neighborhood Notes activity sheets in 2 sizes: US Letter & A4

-• Bonus: Note Chart
+• Note Chart

 Neighborhood Notes games with music note flashcards